What Can You Do With a Master's in Criminal Justice?

 Bynum dispelled some common misconceptions about careers in the criminal justice field.
 "Not everyone has to carry a gun or bust down doors," he said, elaborating on the range of positions beyond the frontline.
 For example, there are needs for trainers, intelligence gatherers and aides.

-He also suggests looking at USAJOBS.gov to understand the types of criminal justice jobs available.
+He also suggested looking at USAJOBS.gov to understand the types of criminal justice jobs available.
 There are many opportunities to serve your community within the justice system.
-Administrative roles are vital to the courts' success and are valued and essential pieces of the whole.

 “Paralegals, legal assistants, court system case managers... these allied professional roles are right-hand positions to the professionals like attorneys,” Hulvat said.
-“Not every agency does intelligence work.
-But everyone has administration.
-There’s always the operational aspect (like) budgets (and) paperwork, at the state, county and federal levels.”
+“Not every agency does intelligence work."

-There is also the need for witness and community coordinators and criminologists.
+You can also seek out roles such as witness and community coordinators and criminologists.
 “State and district attorney’s offices need individuals who can talk to victims and be polished and professional as they do that,” Hulvat said.

 You could utilize your skills as a corrections officer, case manager, probation officer or in leadership positions like officer supervisor or warden.
 Security roles can be local or federal via the Department of Homeland Security or another agency.

-“There are thousands of different jobs (at the federal level),” Hulvat said.
-“From physical security to special agents and different federal law enforcement roles.
-There are even underground bunker jobs.”
+The types of jobs at the federal level really range, according to Hulvat.
+“From physical security to special agents and different federal law enforcement roles — there are even underground bunker jobs," she said.

-There are other jobs you might not immediately associate with your criminal justice degree.
+There are other jobs to consider that you might not immediately associate with your criminal justice degree.
 “There’s asset-seizure management for tax evasion; that’s all going through the legal system," Hulvat said.

 Your criminal justice salary naturally depends on which career course you pursue, the level within it that you achieve and your ability to rise through the ranks based on your education and experience.